Restaurant Reopening Digital Strategies

 Keep curbside and delivery on the table.
 Certain customers won’t feel safe entering your restaurant to pick up food, especially when there are other guests eating there.
 Continuing to offer delivery and curbside will make it much simpler for these diners to support your restaurant and enjoy your food.

 Ditch the commissions.
 If you’re using a third-party delivery app that charges commissions on every order, know that you have other options.
 ChowNow offers commission-free delivery that’s a simple distance-based fee, which you can automatically split with your guests.
-Download our free checklist for making your delivery operations profitable here.

 Use all of the online ordering channels you have.
 Depending on which online ordering provider you use, you may be able to integrate your online ordering with other sites and apps where customers discover restaurants online.
 This way, you’ll acquire new customers—without relying on commissions-based apps—and make all the revenue you can during this difficult time.